tamycova/GHC-agenda/README.md

 - title
 - description

-If audience or location are not not available, there valye is '-'.
+If audience or location are not not available, the value is '-'.